apache/arrow/docs/source/format/CanonicalExtensions.rst

     take advantage of the uniformity. uniform_dimensions can be left out, in which case it is assumed that all dimensions might be variable.

-  * **uniform_shape** = shape over dimensions that are guaranteed to stay constant over of all tensors in the array if all their ragged dimension sizes were replaced by 0.
+  * **uniform_shape** = shape of the dimensions that are guaranteed to stay constant over all tensors in the array, with the shape of the ragged dimensions set to 0.
     An array containing tensor with shape (2, 3, 4) and uniform dimensions (0, 2) would have uniform shape (2, 0, 4).